catseye/Chrysoberyl/README.markdown

 ### structure ###

-Every language may (or must, if it does not have a reference distribution) have a link to its specification body and/or its specification documents.

-Perhaps nodes can "belong to" other nodes: lingography and favourite video games "belong" to Chris Pressey, etc.  (For now it's `see-also`.)

 Some documentation in a reference distribution relates to the implementable and some of it relates to the distribution and some of it relates to the implementation(s) within the distribution.
 Split it up so.

-We need an `emulator` implementation type which specified both a language and an architecture (e.g. VICE, language = 6502, arch = C64;
-Bochs, language = IA-32, arch = PC.)

-We need some way of linking an assembly language to a machine language;
-I guess we can consider the implementation to be a compiler (Ophis, implements Ophis assembly, target-language 6502.)

 Some implementations can both compile and interpret.
 Some compilers can target multiple target languages.
 Handle both of these.